cihat-kose/selenium-automation-learning-path/README.md

 ## 📜 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-For more information, visit the [SeleniumCurrent GitHub repository](https://github.com/ChatGTHB/SeleniumCurrent).
+For more information, visit the [selenium-automation-learning-path GitHub repository](https://github.com/cihat-kose/selenium-automation-learning-path).